vkbo/novelWriterGtk/README.md

 **NB: Major rewrite in progress!**

 I am currently rewriting the entire project more or less from scratch using a different approach.
-I wasn't happy with using WebKit as the core text editor.
-In addition, WebKit1 is also old and being replaced by WebKit2.
+I wasn't happy with using WebKit as the core text editor, and will be using Gtk.TextView instead.

 *The code is still under initial development*